Updated on: 2/15/2019

 After reviewing your PIP ledger, you should keep an eye on your limit and when you are starting to get close to the cut off amount, therefore your medical office can begin billing your health insurance immediately to prevent any delays.

 If you have any further questions on how to handle your PIP coverage, contact an experienced personal injury attorney who can help you with your case.
-Davis Law Group, P.S., can help you with your claim.
+The award-winning team of personal injury attorneys at Davis Law Group, P.S., can help you with your claim.
 To set up a free consultation, call (206) 727-4000.